andju/andju-know/docs/software/windows/container-engine.md

 	3. Close the window : `DISKPART> exit`

 ## Start the Podman machine for a scripted task
 Sometimes you want to start the podman machine in order to execute a task and end it, once the task completes.
 However, you don't want to stop the machine (and potentially other containers) if it was already running.
-The following script achieves this:

 ```
 @echo off